Anti capitalist, feminist, eco-socialist & anti-racist

 The Socialist Alliance encourages all members and affiliates to participate fully.
 This means that members may have a range of political positions within the framework of a common socialist perspective.

 Alliance Voices is an all-year round public discussion website open to members to discuss and debate Alliance policy, broader politics, and to raise proposals on and to discuss the strategic direction of the Alliance.
 All members are eligible to submit articles for publication.

 Send submissions to the editors via email: alliancevoices at socialist-alliance.org.
 To read the protocols for submissions visit socialist-alliance.org/protocols.

 Educational classes, seminars and conferences

 Local branches organise regular introductory classes on socialism and the politics of Socialist Alliance.
-We run a range of classes on political theory (including an introduction to Marxism) as well as Green Left Weekly reading circles at activist centres and on campus.
+We run a range of classes on political theory (including an introduction to Marxism) as well as Green Left reading circles at activist centres and on campus.
 New members are encouraged to undertake educational classes as soon as practicable after they join Socialist Alliance.
 These include introductory classes on socialism, feminism and Marxism.

 The annual Socialist Alliance conference includes educational sessions, and Resistance organises a national educational conference for youth each year.

 Socialist Alliance also organises national Marxism schools, educational workshops and public seminars and forums on topics including the environment, women’s liberation, racism, imperialism and more.

 The yearly membership fee that all members pay contributes to ensuring that branches can finance their activities.